Deep SPI: Safe Policy Improvement via World Models: Experiments

-Beyond pure performance, we want to assess whether the world model, learned via \texttt{DeepSPI}, exhibits accurate dynamics.
 Fig.~\ref{fig:aux-losses} reports $\localtransitionloss{}$, $\localrewardloss{}$ during training.
 Note that \texttt{DeepSPI} consistently achieves lower transition losses, indicating more accurate transition functions.
+We discuss the statistical significance of that statement in Appendix~\ref{appendix:full-plots}.
 In contrast to the off-policy setting where \citet{DBLP:conf/icml/GeladaKBNB19} reported competing transition and reward losses, we did not observe such behavior in our parallel on-policy setting.
 We attribute this stability to the fact that our losses are always computed under the current policy, unlike off-policy methods that rely on replay buffers.

-To probe the predictive quality of the latent model and illustrate Thm.~\ref{thm:deep-spi}, we designed \texttt{DreamSPI}, a naïve variant where \texttt{DeepSPI} learns the world model and representation, while PPO updates the policy from imagined trajectories (Appendix~\ref{appendix:dream-spi}).
-Unlike off-policy methods that update world model and policy from replay buffers, our setting is fully on-policy, making world-model learning and planning more difficult.
-As a result, the median ALE score of \texttt{DreamSPI} is below \texttt{DeepSPI} and the baselines, though it still learns in several environments and exhibits meaningful behaviours (cf.~Fig.~\ref{fig:atari-special6} \& Appendix~\ref{appendix:full-plots}).
-This outcome is not surprising: planning in an on-policy learned model is inherently difficult, and matching direct environment interaction remains challenging.
-Nevertheless, the value of maintaining a latent model goes well beyond raw scores, as it enables applications in safety, verification, reactive synthesis, and explainability, which we leave for future work.
+To probe the predictive quality of the latent model and illustrate Thm.~\ref{thm:deep-spi}, we introduced \texttt{DreamSPI}, a naïve variant where \texttt{DeepSPI} learns the world model and representation, and PPO updates the policy \emph{from imagined trajectories} (Appendix~\ref{appendix:dream-spi}).
+Unlike off-policy approaches that exploit replay buffers and update the model at every interaction step, our fully on-policy setting updates the world model only from fresh interaction data, which makes combining model learning and planning inherently more challenging.
+Even so, \texttt{DreamSPI} achieves learning progress in several environments and exhibits coherent behaviours (cf.~Fig.~\ref{fig:atari-special6} \& Appendix~\ref{appendix:full-plots}).
+While its aggregate median score remains below the baselines, this is somehow expected given the stricter data requirements compared to usual model-based approaches.
+Importantly, the ability to maintain a model offers benefits that extend far beyond raw scores, enabling future applications in safety, verification, and reactive synthesis.